redwoodjs/redwood/docs/docs/environment-variables.md

 ---
-title: Environment Variables
-description: Use Environment Variables both api and web side.
+description: How to use environment variables on the api and web sides
-slug: environment-variables
 ---

 # Environment Variables